Hellmakima/notes/docker.md

 - Docker Swarm is Docker's native clustering and orchestration tool, allowing you to deploy and manage multi-container applications across a cluster of machines.

-- It’s a simpler alternative to Kubernetes for managing containers at scale, although Kubernetes is more feature-rich.
+- It's a simpler alternative to Kubernetes for managing containers at scale, although Kubernetes is more feature-rich.

 ### And Many More